James Benton Braille Writer

 If you have a Braille writer sitting around your home, on a shelf in the office, or abandoned in a storage unit, and you would like to see it serving an individual on a regular basis, please contact Eddie Weaver at 910-619-4084 or send an email to email@example.com

 .
 These donated braille writers will be rehabilitated and made available to individuals who will use them in their daily lives.

-To find out more about the Friends of the Library for the Blind and how we support the Library for the Blind, go to the Friends website at www.friendsnclbph.org
+To find out more about the Friends of the NC Accessible Books and Library Services and how we support the NC Accessible Books and Library Services go to the Friends website at www.fncabls.org

 or follow us on Facebook